 In addition to incorporating the best properties of graph databases and event stream processing systems, Quine streaming graph has some important and unique features that offer significant benefits for ETL pipelines and event-driven applications:

-A data model optimized for complex pattern matching - thatDot's property graph structure encodes relationships as edges, effectively pre-computing joins.
+A data model optimized for complex pattern matching - Quine's property graph structure encodes relationships as edges, effectively pre-computing joins.
 This allows for highly expressive yet high performance N-hop queries.

-Highly parallelized compute for fast ingest and updates - thatDot's asynchronous, actor-based graph computation model provides very high throughput processing complex events.
+Parallelized compute for fast writes (ingest and updates) - Quine's asynchronous, actor-based graph computation model provides very high throughput when processing complex events.
 It also makes possible our killer feature: standing queries.

-No time windows - thatDot let's you query historical data, incoming data, and even use a standing query to watch for matches in the future, all in real-time.
+No time windows - Quine lets you query historical data, incoming data, and even use a standing query to watch for matches in the future, all in real-time.

 Quine also eliminates the tradeoffs.
 For instance, unlike Flink and ksqlDB, Quine is not limited by time windows.
 In fact, it is designed to find patterns in events spread our over days, months, and even years.
 Late-arriving and out-of-order data are no problem for Quine.

 And if processing high volume event streams is critical to your business, Quine Enterprise provides clustering for both high availability and scale.
 Process millions of events per second reliably with a clustering system built on Akka.